eminens06/eminens06/README.md

 ### Greetings!
 I’m a master's student residing in Ankara, Turkey!
-I’m currently working on Python libraries and JavaFX.
+I’m currently working on Python libraries and Java.